Gone are the days when Windows came with a Media Center included right inside the OS.

 - Once it is open, you can start recording what is being shown in the program and it will be saved once you stop it.

 MediaPortal as a PVR program is able to do a lot of things.
 One of which is being able to interact with the TV tuner card if it is installed in the PC it is being used it.

 There are different ways that you can go through to start recording TV in MediaPortal.
-Take a look at the numberwise list below.
+Take a look at the number-wise list below.

-- While watching live TV, press¬†R¬†and it will start recording.
+- While watching live TV, press R and it will start recording.

 - You can also choose a show in the TV Guide and you can schedule the show for recording.

 The best thing about Kodi is the fact that you can make it more functional with the add-ons that you can install in it.
 To enable recording live TV using Kodi, follow these steps.

 - Open Kodi and follow System > Add-ons > PVR IPTV Simple Client > Enable.

-- After enabling, choose¬†Configue¬†on the same screen and set the following:
+- After enabling, choose Configue on the same screen and set the following:

 - For General set Location to Remote Path (Internet address)

-- The Select M3U Play List URL and paste this link¬†EXACTLY:¬†http://pastebin.com/raw/26xMQVL8
+- The Select M3U Play List URL and paste this link EXACTLY: https://pastebin.com/raw/26xMQVL8

-- You also need to turn off Cache m3u at local storage¬†in¬†General.
+- You also need to turn off Cache m3u at local storage in General.

-- Now go back to your Kodi homescreen and choose¬†System¬†again.
+- Now go back to your Kodi homescreen and choose System again.

 - Navigate to System > Live TV > General > Enabled.

 - You also need to go to System > Live TV > Playback and turn off Start playback minimised.

 - After than you will need to follow this Wiki page in order to setup recording.